Perfect for 8 innings, Rays settle for 4-1 win over Orioles

 ROTATION ISSUES

-With Alex Cobb and Dylan Bundy on the injured list, the trade of Andrew Cashner has intensified a problem Orioles manager Brandon Hyde has faced all season: Filling out the rotation.
+With Alex Cobb and Dylan Bundy on the injured list, the trade of Andrew Cashner has intensified a problem Hyde has faced all season: filling out the rotation.

 The Orioles have used 15 different starters this season, and the shuffling probably won’t stop any time soon.